Remigius de Fécamp: Bishop under William I

-Remigius' bishopric was the largest in England, and one of the largest in the western Church.
-It encompassed what had originally been three different bishoprics – those of Dorchester, Leicester and Lindsey, which were combined together by about 1010.
+Remigius' bishopric was the largest in England and one of the largest in the western Church.
+It encompassed what had originally been three different bishoprics – those of Dorchester, Leicester and Lindsey, which were combined by about 1010.
 Normally considered part of the Province of Canterbury, the Archbishops of York had long claimed it as part of their province due to Lindsey having been converted by Paulinus of York, the first Bishop of York.
 Included within Remigius' diocese were a number of monasteries, including the wealthy ones of Ely Abbey, Peterborough Abbey, Ramsey Abbey and Thorney Abbey.
 One difficulty with the diocese was that Dorchester was in the southern part of the large diocese, which made administration difficult.
 Another issue was that Dorchester was a very small town, but there was a large town in the diocese – Lincoln, which probably numbered around 6500 inhabitants.

 In the years 1071–1074 Remigius was involved in as a royal judge in a case dealing with lands of Ely Abbey that were lost.
 Remigius served with Geoffrey de Montbray, the Bishop of Coutances, Waltheof, Earl of Northumbria, and two sheriffs.
 Remigius was said by Gerald of Wales to have set up 21 prebends for his cathedral clergy.
 He also was involved in a long dispute with the monks of Ely over the episcopal rights over the abbey.

 The seat of Remigius' see was at Dorchester, but in 1072 the Accord of Winchester arranged that bishoprics should be in cities and not small villages, so Remigius moved his see to Lincoln.
 The diocese received grants of lands, both in Lincoln and elsewhere, as part of the move.
 The choice of Lincoln was dictated by the wealth of the town and its location, which was on a strategic site on the River Witham and was at the junction of two roads.
 He received papal approval for the move before 21 April 1073.
 He did not complete the move until sometime between 1075 and 1081, as he was still being titled "Bishop of Dorchester or Lincoln" in the accounts of the Council of London held in 1075, but was named as plain "Bishop of Lincoln" in a document dating from 1081.